gbabineau/findAtlasReviewChanges/README.md

 C:\directory>
 ```

-### Optional - save your ebird api key in an environment variable
+### Optional - save your eBird API key in an environment variable

-You can save your api key in an environment variable called EBIRDAPIKEY.
+You can save your API key in an environment variable called EBIRDAPIKEY.
 If you don't know how, that's ok, you can still use it on the command line.
-This is done to prevent the api key being shared accidentally in example scripts created for the documentation.
+This is done to prevent the API key being shared accidentally in example scripts created for the documentation.

 ## What it means

-Some time after you enter your ebird checklist, automated and manual checks are performed on all checklists.
+Some time after you enter your eBird checklist, automated and manual checks are performed on all checklists.
 If, for example, a breeding code is
 entered outside of the breeding time period for the area, the breeding code is downgraded to 'observed.'

 In the example above, the ebirder (me) entered a red-shouldered hawk carrying food.
 Since hawks will carry food, and not just for young, this should not be a confirmation unless there are other factors involved.
 Oops on my part.
 But the review caught the error.